-Kitchen fires are caused by several factors — overheated cooking oil, hot pads or kitchen towels accidentally left on a hot burner or appliance, faulty wiring in appliances or the walls.
+Kitchen fires are caused by several factors — overheated cooking oil, hot pads or kitchen towels accidentally left on a hot burner or appliance.
+Some fires grow from faulty wiring in appliances or the walls.
 There are many things that can cause a kitchen fire, which is why it is important to have a smoke detector installed in the room or an adjoining room.
-This guide will provide information about the best smoke detectors on the market.
+Keep reading our Best Kitchen Smoke Detector Buying Guide for information about the top smoke detectors on the market.

 Types of Smoke Alarms